cardano-foundation/CIPs/CIP-0099/README.md

 ### Acceptance Criteria

 - [X] Demonstrate a working MVP
-- [ ] Open source an MVP example of token faucet server-side code
+- [X] Open source an MVP example of token faucet [server-side code](https://github.com/HOSKYToken/poo-genericClaim)
-- [ ] Receive feedback and iterate based on community feedback
+- [X] Receive feedback and iterate based on community feedback

 ### Implementation Plan

-In order to encourage adoption of this standard the authors commit to execute a functional a minimum viable product proof of concept demonstration in partnership between Adam Dean, HOSKY Token, and VESPR wallet.
+In order to encourage adoption of this standard the authors commit to execute a functional minimum viable proof of concept demonstration in partnership between Adam Dean, HOSKY Token, and VESPR wallet.
 This real-world implementation should give us important insight on whether the system requires additional modifications or changes.

 From there we will do our best to engage with other teams and projects in the ecosystem to encourage and support adoption of this standard on a larger scale.

-## Acceptance & Implementation Actions
+## Implementation Actions

-1. The Proof of Onboarding protocol was demonstrated via MVP during the Edinburgh, Scotland, UK CIP-1694 workshop hosted by IOG in July 2023.
-This MVP demonstrated that the protocol works as described in this CIP and the overall feedback from participants has been positive.
-This MVP was executed in collaboration with VESPR mobile Cardano wallet, HOSKY token project, and Adam Dean as the distributor and architect of the specification.
+1. [X] VESPR Mobile Wallet supports the Proof of Onboarding Protocol and is freely available for the use of any and all projects.
-   1. [X] VESPR Mobile Wallet as of the time of this writing has support for Version 1 of the Proof of Onboarding Protocol and is freely available for the use of any and all projects.
+2. [X] HOSKY Project has released an open source server-side implementation software that may be used as a proof of concept for any interested projects.
-   2. [ ] HOSKY Token project is working on finalizing and releasing a working, open source MVP for the software needed to be run by the distributing project that will support fungible and non-fungible tokens or any combination thereof.
+3. [X] Multiple projects at multiple, global events have successfully deployed Proof of Onboarding.
-   3. [ ] Adam Dean is in talks with additional wallet providers to bring P.O.O. support to more platforms as well as working on open source tooling to facilitate ease of implementation for other projects.
+4. [ ] Onboard additional wallet providers, server/service providers, and redemption methods.

 ## Copyright